stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 updated:
 ---

-The **Singleton** design pattern is one of the easiest design patterns to understand.
+The Singleton design pattern is one of the easiest design patterns to understand.
 It is also one of the most controversial.

-In this article, I attempt to breakdown the pattern in its entirety.
+The goal of this article is to present a general overview of the pattern.
 In the [What is the Singleton](/posts/the-singleton#what-is-the-singleton) section I define the pattern and explore when and why you *might* consider using it.
 In the [Implementing the Singleton](#implementing-the-singleton) section I walk through several examples of how the pattern is commonly implemented in Java.
-Finally, in [The Controversy](#the-controversy) section I examine some of the arguments for and against the pattern, and answer the vital question: *Should I use the Singleton?*
+Finally, in [The Controversy](#the-controversy) section, I examine some of the arguments for and against the pattern, and answer the vital question: *Should I use the Singleton?*

 <!--more-->

 ## What is the Singleton?
-The Singleton is one of twenty-three design patterns originally outlined in the famous book [*Design Patterns: Elements of Reusable Object-Oriented Software*](https://en.wikipedia.org/wiki/Design_Patterns).
+The Singleton is one of twenty-three [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern){:target="_blank"} originally outlined in the famous book [*Design Patterns: Elements of Reusable Object-Oriented Software*](https://en.wikipedia.org/wiki/Design_Patterns){:target="_blank"}.

-The pattern is classifed as a creational pattern, meaning it is a pattern that manages the creation of objects.
+The purpose of a design pattern is to act as a reuseable solution to some commonly occuring problem.
-Specifically, the Singleton manages the creation of a single object: Itself.
+The problem the Singleton pattern attempts to solve is that of limiting a class to a single instance.

+Object-Oriented Programming is built around the ideas of the class and the object.
+At a very high-level, a **class** is more or less the template of an idea.
+And an **object** is the literal manifestation of that idea in bits and bytes.

+In the majority of cases, classes are design to be reused.
+When simulating an ocean we want it to populated with many fish, not just one.

-The intent of the Singleton pattern, as originally stated, is to:
+The intent of the Singleton pattern, as original stated by the book, is to:

 <blockquote>
 <p>